SethThomas/seththomas.github.io/_posts/2020-10-27-bridging-the-cognito-identity-gap.md

 So what?

-User Pools contain information about your user; email address, username, password, phone number, etc.  User Pools do _not_ know what permissions your users have.
+Recall that User Pools contain information about your user; email address, username, password, phone number, etc.  User Pools do _not_ know what permissions your users have.

 Identity Pools contain information about user permissions; allow read access to an S3 bucket, allow access to invoke a specific API endpoint, etc.  Identity Pools do _not_ know specific user attributes.

 Since AWS does not provide a mapping between User Pool IDs and Identity Pool IDs, you'll be out of luck <del>if</del> when you need to relate user information (email address, username, phone number, etc) with a user action.
+This can be particularly problematic when you consider that AWS IAM policies _exclusively_ use the users Identity Pool ID to uniquely identify the user.

-Let us walk through an example of when this would be a problem.
+Confusing, I know.
+But I'll walk through an example of when this would be a problem.

 ### S3 Private Folders